PrasanthPalani/ej2-ng-dropdown-focus/README.md

-# EJ2 DropDownList sharing value in Angular routing.
+# EJ2 DropDownList focus event handler
 ## Installing

 To install all dependent packages, use the below command